DrVogtster/QPDE-FV-WENO/README.md

 Getting an environment to run the codes:

-If you are running on a linux machine, for  simplicity, we have added a file 'fvweno.yml' that can be imported via condo:
+If you are running on a linux machine, for  simplicity, we have added a file 'fvweno.yml' that can be imported via conda:

 	conda env create -f fvweno.yaml
 	conda activate fvweno